Electronic and digital signatures

 There is no standard definition for the terms "electronic signature" or "digital signature", but they typically relate to "closed system" and "open system" signatures on electronic documents.
+Sometimes they are simply synonyms for one and other.

 A Digital or Open System signature is one that is inseparable from the electronic document.
 It is used when a document must transfer between two or more unrelated parties and or systems.
 The method and systems involved in the transfer, such as email, are difficult or impossible to be secured.
 This means the document itself must be secured.
 This is done by taking the original document and enclosing it in a digital signature "envelope".